1954 elections in India

+The 1954 elections in India consists of several elections, including the presidential election and Legislative Assembly elections.

 Presidential election

 The Election Commission of India held the second presidential elections of India on May 6, 1954.
 Dr. Rajendra Prasad won his re-election with 459,698 votes over his nearest rival Chowdhry Hari Ram.

 Legislative Assembly elections

 Legislative Assembly elections in India were conducted for Patiala & East Punjab States Union legislative assembly and Travancore-Cochin legislative assembly in 1954.
 In Patiala & East Punjab States Union, Indian National Congress won an absolute majority.
 While in Travancore-Cochin, no single party got the majority.

 Patiala & East Punjab States Union^{*}

 ^{*} : On 1 November 1956, under States Reorganisation Act, 1956, Patiala & East Punjab States Union was merged with Punjab.

 Travancore-Cochin^{*}

 ^{*} : In 1956, under States Reorganisation Act, 1956, Travancore-Cochin state was merged with the Malabar district of Madras State, Kasaragod taluk of the South Canara district and the Amindive Islands to form a new state Kerala.
 The southern part of Travancore-Cochin, Kanyakumari district was transferred to Madras State.